CrawlForge

 What Is the CrawlForge CLI?

-The CrawlForge CLI is a standalone npm package (@crawlforge/cli) that exposes all 23 CrawlForge tools as terminal commands.
-It is not a wrapper around an MCP server, and it does not need a long-running process.
-You type crawlforge scrape <url>, it makes an HTTPS call to CrawlForge's API, and prints JSON to stdout.
+The CrawlForge CLI ships inside the crawlforge-mcp-server package as the crawlforge command and exposes all 26 CrawlForge tools as terminal commands.
+A single global install gives you both the MCP server and the CLI.
+It does not need a long-running process or an MCP client: you type crawlforge scrape <url>, it makes an HTTPS call to CrawlForge's API, and prints JSON to stdout.
 That is the entire story.

 It exists because half the scraping work people do is not agent-shaped.
 Cron jobs, CI steps, one-off research, ad-hoc pulls from a shell -- those want plain old commands, not a JSON-RPC handshake.